datacraft-dsc/starfish-clj/README.md

 Based on an underlying data ecosystem standard, Starfish provides high-level APIs for common tasks within the data economy, for example, registering/publishing an asset, for subsequent use in a data supply line.
 In this case, an asset can be any data set, model or data service.
 The high-level API also allows developers to invoke operation on an asset, e.g. computing a predictive model or anonymising sensitive personal information, among other capabilities.

-Starfish works with blockchain networks, such as Ocean Protocol, and common web services through agents, allowing unprecedented flexibility in asset discovery and data supply line management.
+Starfish works with blockchain networks and common web services through agents, allowing unprecedented flexibility in asset discovery and data supply line management.

 # Installation